Edumaps/edumaps-documentation/includes/_introduction.md

 # Introduction

-Welcome to the the Edumaps API!
-You can use our API to access Edumaps API endpoints, which can get information on various resources in our database.
+Welcome to the Edumaps API!
+You can use the API to access Edumaps data, which can get fetch information on various resources within the Edumaps database.

-We have language bindings in Shell only!
-The Edumaps API is purely a RESTful api service.
+Edumaps API has language bindings in Shell only!
+The Edumaps API is purely a RESTful api service with external integrations hooked in.

-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code examples in the dark area to the right.